PowerGridModel/power-grid-model/README.md

 This library optionally depends on
 [Intel Math Kernel Library (mkl)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html), for its [PARDISO](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/sparse-solver-routines/onemkl-pardiso-parallel-direct-sparse-solver-iface.html) sparse solver.
+If you are in `x86_64`,
-It is recommended to install `mkl` because it gives huge performance boosts.
+it is recommended to install `mkl` because it gives huge performance boosts.

 The easiest way to install `mkl` is using `pip` or `conda`: